uiuc-sst/asr24/README.md

       'ark:/dev/null'
 ```

-# For each language L, build an ASR.
+# For each language L, build an ASR:

-### Get raw text, G2P, etc.
+### Get raw text.
 - Into `$L/train_all/text` put word strings in L (scraped from wherever), roughly 10 words per line, at most 500k lines.
-These can be quite noisy, because they'll be cleaned up.
+These may be quite noisy, because they'll be cleaned up.

+### Get a G2P.
 - Get a G2P `g2aspire-$L.txt`, a few hundred lines each containing grapheme(s), whitespace, and space-delimited Aspire-style phones.
 If that file has CR line terminators, convert them to standard ones in vim with the command `%s/^M/\r/g`, typing `^V` before the `^M`.
 If that file begins with a BOM, remove it: `vi -b g2aspire-$L.txt`, and just `x` that character away.

-- If you need to build the G2P, `./g2ipa2asr.py $L_wikipedia_symboltable.txt aspire2ipa.txt phoibletable.csv > g2aspire-$L.txt`.
+- If you need to build it, `./g2ipa2asr.py $L_wikipedia_symboltable.txt aspire2ipa.txt phoibletable.csv > g2aspire-$L.txt`.

-### Build the ASR.
+### Build an ASR.
 - `./mkprondict.py $L/train_all/text $L-g2aspire.txt $L/lang/clean.txt $L/local/dict/lexicon.txt $L/local/dict/words.txt /tmp/phones.txt /tmp/letters-culled-by-cleaning.txt` makes files needed by the subsequent steps (but the /tmp files aren't used).
   (`/tmp/phones.txt` is a subset of `$L/local/dict/nonsilence_phones.txt`, which is the standard Aspire version.)
 - `./newlangdir_train_lms.sh $L` makes a language model for L, `$L/local/lm/3gram-mincount/lm_unpruned.gz`.